 There is no known cure for myasthenia gravis.
-However, treatment may allow you to have prolonged periods without any symptoms (remission).
+Treatment may allow you to have periods without any symptoms (remission).

 Lifestyle changes often help you continue your daily activities.
 The following may be recommended:

-- An eye patch if double vision is bothersome
+- Using an eye patch if double vision is bothersome

 - Avoiding stress and heat exposure, which can make symptoms worse